 Since I struggled to find the deer in my fogged/blurred, much too powerful 3x magnification scope, needless to say I missed the shot completely.
 I never got a follow-up shot because all of the snow that accumulated on top of my bolt fell into the chamber.
 When I tried jacking a new cartridge in, preventing me from being able to close the breach.
 I knew this gun wasn’t ideal but didn’t have the money at the time to upgrade so I had to make due.

-Additionally, bolt-actions are slow compared to pump and lever-actions.
+Additionally, bolt actions are slow compared to pump and lever actions.
 I’m always looking to have the odds in my favor as much as possible when hunting.
 For me, bolt actions don’t make the cut when it comes to tracking deer on snow.
 Will they work?
 Yes, but you’ll be at a slight disadvantage.

-I saved up money after that, and bought a new rifle for the next year, a semi-auto.
+I saved up money after that and bought a new rifle for the next year, a semi-auto.

 Semi-Auto Rifles